JackSzwergold/Writing/memories/Post-Traumatic Data Recovery Stress.md

 “But why did you do that?!?!”
 He started to blurt at me; shaking all the while.

-“Let me do this Todd,” I said as I walked past him, past Danny and back to the pile of software in the production office, found a data recovery CD-Rom and headed back into his office.
+“Let me do this Todd,” I said as I walked past him, past Danny and back to the pile of software in the production office, found a data recovery CD-Rom and headed back into the writer’s office.

 As I sat down, Danny and Todd were glowering at me.
-Neither one even saying one positive thing
+Neither one even saying one positive thing about these efforts.
+But at least they were quiet and not getting in the way of things.

+***

+After a few minutes

 ***